Netflix in talks with Hollywood studios for new tier with ads - WSJ

 It will also need to renegotiate agreements for older television shows such as "Breaking Bad" from Sony and "NCIS" from Paramount Global, according to the report.

+Netflix told Reuters it is still in the early days of deciding how to launch a lower priced, ad-supported option, and added that it is all just speculation at this point.

-The companies did not immediately respond to a Reuters request for comment.
+Warner Bros., Universal and Sony did not immediately respond to Reuters requests for comment.

 Earlier in June, co-CEO Ted Sarandos said Netflix is in talks with several companies for advertising partnerships.